Join the new alternate pathway program to UNSW engineering for year 11 and 12 high school girls!

 This transformational new program can not only help you gain entry to UNSW Engineering, but by completing activities and attaining badges under the three program pillars of INSPIRE, ENGAGE and EMPOWER you can automatically qualify to be interviewed for a paid UNSW Student Ambassador role upon starting an engineering degree at UNSW Sydney!

-Female-identifying high school students in Year 11 and 12 completing their studies at an Australian school, who are applying for an eligible engineering degree at UNSW Sydney and expecting an ATAR within 10 points of the lowest selection rank for their degree.
+Female-identifying high school students in Year 11 and 12 completing their studies at an Australian school, who will be applying for an eligible engineering degree at UNSW Sydney and expecting an ATAR within the FEAS eligibility range.

-Participants are required to pay a $50 deposit towards the $500 program cost, which will be refunded upon the successful completion of the program and attainment of the EMPOWER pillar badge.
+Participants are required to pay a $50 registration fee, which will be refunded upon the successful completion of the program and attainment of the EMPOWER pillar badge.

 The GIE FEAS Program has three main pillars that align with the values of UNSW Women in Engineering: INSPIRE, ENGAGE and EMPOWER.
 Students have a choice of activities to complete to be awarded the pillar badges, with all of Year 11 and 12 to complete their selected activities.

 To be eligible for FEAS (the Faculty of Engineering Admissions Scheme) students MUST be awarded the EMPOWER pillar badge by successfully completing a humanitarian engineering project run by Engineering World Health (EWH), and work to solve a design challenge set in a developing country.

 Students have a choice of projects and are mentored by experts in the field, developing key skills in design thinking, problem-solving, communication, leadership and teamwork.